gravitystorm/openstreetmap-carto/INSTALL.md

 Hanazono is used a fallback for seldom used CJK characters that are not covered by Noto.

 Unifont is used as a last resort fallback, with it's excellent coverage, common presence on machines, and ugly look.
+For compatibility reasons, we support two Linux-distributions-specific versions of Unifont, therefor it's expected that you *always* get a warning about a missing Unifont version.

+If you do not install all the fonts, the rendering itself will not break, but missing glyphs will be ugly.

+For more details, see the documentation at fonts.mss.

 ### Installation on Ubuntu/Debian